 — Shoppers are crazy distracted.
 According to Namogoo the most common thing consumers are doing when they’re shopping online is – drumroll – office work.
 So if you think you have 100% of their attention you are sadly mistaken.

-– More than half of customers—58 percent—change brands from one purchase cycle to the next. (source)
+— More than half of customers—58 percent—change brands from one purchase cycle to the next (source).
+This is both a threat and an opportunity to convert new buyers.

 — The average American is considered to have a readability level equivalent to a 6th/8th grader (12 to 14 years old).
 And even if your audience has a higher educational level because people are multitasking and distracted, from a conversion perspective, it’s best to write at an 8th-grade level.
 This basic idea is confirmed in a Nielsen Norman Group article.

-– Dr. Brian Wansink found that descriptive menu labels increased sales by as much as 27 percent.
-He has divided descriptions into four categories: geographic labels like “Southwestern Tex-Mex salad,” nostalgia labels like “ye old potato bread,” sensory labels like “buttery plump pasta” and brand names.
-(Source.)
+— Dr. Brian Wansink found that descriptive menu labels increased sales by as much as 27 percent.
+He has divided descriptions into four categories: geographic labels like “Southwestern Tex-Mex salad,” nostalgia labels like “ye old potato bread,” sensory labels like “buttery plump pasta” and brand names source.
+This is why storytelling matters.

 — Research by Hyunjin Song and Norbert Schwarz demonstrated that people estimate instructions to be twice as difficult to perform when written in a fancy, complicated font versus a simple font (source).